Two weeks ago, my friend posed the question, “Do you think different curl types get the same treatment at blowout bars?”

 In short: I couldn’t get a super curly to visit a blowout bar if my life depended on it.
 The universal consensus: Stylists at those places just don’t know what they’re doing.
 The super curlies claimed, “They’ll say they can’t manage our hair, or that we have to come back when the person who knows how to deal with super curly texture is there.”
-(Is this true?!
-Does this happen to people?!)

 As a curly girl, I expected a serious up-charge (maybe even a groan), but I never thought I’d be turned away.
 I asked Jillian about her past experience, “I’ve been up-charged for my thick hair.”
 Not that surprising.
 Length, texture, and thickness would require more of a stylist’s time.

 I decided to catfish-call several blowout bars, pretending to be super curly.
 Everyone claimed to be able to service the texture.
 Interesting.
 The other discovery?
 All textures are charged the same flat rate.
 Wait really?

 Mildly suspicious, Jillian and I headed to the local blowout bar.
 When we arrived no one in the room was curlier than me.
 Oy.

 The receptionist looked at our hair, and you could tell she was taking note of my texture (but not in an offensive/stressed way).
 She paired us with stylists – mine happened to be an attractive-hipster with large biceps (Convenient, in more ways than one 😉 ).

 After they washed our hair with sulfates (and I died a little) we got started.
 And, as one does, I struck up a conversation with the very attractive man who was currently at war with my hair.

 “Do women with kinkier texture ever come in?”